dmidlo/histdata.com-tools/docs/cross-currency-reconciliation-contracts.md

 `CrossCurrencyReconciliationConfigV1`.
 A required midpoint move beyond the hard limit refuses the group.
 It is never clipped to a more convenient value.

-## Exact event-time support
+## Explicit event-time support

-Reconciliation does not forward-fill, backward-fill, or interpolate another instrument merely to manufacture simultaneous support.
+Exact event time remains the default and the only policy used by legacy 1.0.1 configuration artifacts.
 Events are compared only when every leg has the exact same nanosecond event time.
 Multiple events at one timestamp are paired by `(event_sequence, event_id)` ordinal.

+The 1.1 and later runtimes can additionally consume the planner's content-bound `nearest_prior_bounded` decision.
+It deterministically chooses the probe leg with maximum valid support, then selects only events at or before each probe whose age does not exceed the declared limit.
+The current HistData triangle limit is five seconds.
+Future observations are never used, the bound cannot be silently widened, and a window with no bounded match refuses.

-Excess duplicates and asynchronous timestamps remain in their original symbol streams and are counted in topology evidence.
+The output validation report records `join_policy` and `nearest_prior_max_age_ns`.
+Generation and final validation must use the same contract.
+Excess duplicates and asynchronous timestamps remain in their original symbol streams and are counted in topology evidence; alignment does not manufacture or retimestamp events.

 The validation report includes union/common/asynchronous timestamp counts, duplicate-event counts, and stale-forward-fill risk runs.
 The risk metric